-This 5-Ingredient Garlicky Shrimp Pasta is spicy, light, and most importantly, SO delicious.
-It’s also super quick and easy, making it perfect to prepare any day of the week.
+This Easy Shrimp Pappardelle is spicy, light, and most importantly, SO delicious.
+It’s also super quick and easy (only five ingredients!), making it perfect to prepare any day of the week.

 When copious amounts of garlic meet butter, sweet lobster-like shrimp, and silky egg noodles, life is GOOD.
 Really good.

 And when that garlic, butter, shrimp, and pappardelle are also tossed with lots of starchy pasta water, a touch of salt, and plenty of crushed red pepper flakes, you’re left with a pasta dish that’s spicy, light, and downright delicious.